 BEFORE YOU AUDITION, YOU SHOULD KNOW:

-Membership in a School of Music ensemble requires that students are involved in their school orchestra or band and must have a signed recommendation form from their school orchestra or band director (the form will be supplied after acceptance into an ensemble).
+Membership in a School of Music ensemble requires that students are involved in their school orchestra or band and must provide the name and contact information for their school orchestra or band director at the time of registration.
 Exceptions to this will be made ONLY if there is no existing orchestra or band program at the school or if there is a direct conflict in scheduling between a required academic course and the school music program.

 Limited financial aid is available to students who demonstrate a financial need.
 To apply, please print out the form below and return it to the education office with the required $25 deposit.
 SCMC reserves the right to discontinue any financial aid award because of frequent absences or tardiness, or because of delinquent payments.